 What is RSS?

 RSS, which stands for Really Simple Syndication or Rich Site Summary, is an easy way to keep up with your favorite news and information.
 An RSS feed contains headlines, summaries, and links to full stories.
 If you click an RSS link, you may see XML (or eXtensible Markup Language) code in your browser.
-This is to be expected, as RSS content is not usually viewed through a browser, instead you use an RSS reader (or RSS aggregator).

 What is an RSS reader?